Denhonator/Ys-Chronicles-Co-Op-Mod/README.md

 This mod works for both Ys 1 and Ys 2, although the implementations differ as the games are programmed surprisingly differently.
 It should work whether you start a new game or load existing unmodded saves or saves made with this mod.

-### Install: For both games, simply unzip the mod into the game folder, next to the exe.
+### Install: For both games, simply unzip the mod from the releases into the game folder, next to the exe.

 To uninstall, remove the dbghelp dll files.
 If loading a co-op save, it should revert to normal when changing rooms.